Exponential sums of the M\"{o}bius function and flat polynomials: main result and its proof

 Let us point out that we can also give a direct proof.
 Indeed, assume that for any $\alpha \geq 1$, we have

 Then, by Marcinkiewicz-Zygmund inequalities, for any $\alpha>1$, there exist $A_\alpha$ such that

 where $c_\alpha$ is some positive constant.
 This gives

 Since $\alpha$ is arbitrary, it follows, with the help of \eqref{RH2}, that RH holds.\\ Now, let us give the proof of Theoreom \ref{cvthmain}.\\ \begin{proof}[of Theorem \ref{cvthmain}.]
 Under our assumptions combined with Marcinkiewicz-Zygmund Theorem, it is easy to see that the sequence of polynomials $(P_n)_{n \geq 1}$ is $L^\alpha$-semiflat for any $\alpha \geq 0$. \end{proof} 0.5cm At this point we ask the following \begin{Que} Does the RH implies the semi-flatness.
-In another word, is the converse of Theorem \ref{thmain} true? \end{Que} \textit{Acknowledgments.} The author would like to thanks Sukumar Das Adhikari, Ramachandran Balasubramanian, Igor Shparlinski, Jean-Paul Thouvenot for a stimulating conversations on the subject and their sustained interest and encouragement in this work.
-He would like also to thanks the Ramakrishna Mission Vivekananda Educational and Research Institute and the organizers of the ``Workshop on Topological Dynamics, Number Theory and related areas” for the invitation.
+In another word, is the converse of Theorem \ref{thmain} true? \end{Que}